 This author hasn't added his/her bio.

 The WGSS Membership Committee is sponsoring a social at this year’s ALA Midwinter!
 This is a fun way to connect with section members outside the formal meeting spaces and conference calls of ALA.
 Please join your fellow WGSSers for good conversation, food, and drink on Saturday, January 25.
 Here are the details: Saturday, January 25 5:30 p.m. until ?
-Moriarty’s Pub 1116 Walnut Street (about 4 blocks from the convention center) We hope to..
+Moriarty’s Pub 1116 Walnut Street (about 4 blocks from the convention center) ..
 Read More

 If you haven’t already seen it, the ALA Midwinter 2014 schedule is up.
 Mark your calendars for Sunday, January 26 at 10:30 a.m. in the Marriott (Franklin 09).
 More information about the WGSS Discussion Group topic and the Social will follow, so stay tuned.

 Now that the semester is winding down (in varying degrees), it’s a great time to reflect a little bit on library instruction.
 I find that during the fall blitz, it’s difficult to find the time to come up with new ideas, let alone reflect on why things worked or didn’t work.
 Winter break, on the other hand, is a lot quieter, especially those days when we’re in the library without..
 Read More